pnborkar/context-graph-travel/README.md

 - Run `make test-connection` to validate

 **GraphRAG policy search fails**
+- Requires `OPENAI_API_KEY` — embeddings are generated via `text-embedding-3-small` at query time
-- The `rag/graphrag.py` retriever uses a synchronous Neo4j driver — credentials are patched at call time from `settings`, so they don't need to be in `os.environ` separately
+- The `rag/graphrag.py` retriever uses a synchronous Neo4j driver — credentials are patched at call time from `settings`
+- If you get index dimension errors, run `python rag/reembed.py` to drop old 384-dim indexes and re-embed all nodes at 1536 dims

+**Agent memory not persisting**
+- Default `MEMORY_BACKEND=disabled` skips Neo4j memory entirely — this is intentional for Railway deployments
+- Set `MEMORY_BACKEND=bolt` and provide a Neo4j URI/credentials to enable cross-session memory

 **Port conflict**
 - Change `BACKEND_PORT` or `FRONTEND_PORT` in `.env`